VW struggle in 'diplomacy phase' as investors weigh CEO change

 “Winterkorn’s track record is extremely convincing but if this impasse can’t be solved in an orderly way, new management might offer the chance of a clean break.”

-The Qatar Investment Authority, VW’s third-biggest shareholder, disapproves of the move against Winterkorn but believes he may now have to go, Handelsblatt reported on Wednesday.

-Arndt Ellinghorst, a London-based analyst with Evercore ISI, is less admiring of a CEO who has allowed investment to claim a larger share of sales at Volkswagen than at pure-premium rival BMW (BMWG.DE), despite his company’s superior scale.
+Arndt Ellinghorst, a London-based analyst with Evercore ISI, is less admiring of a CEO who has allowed investment to claim a larger share of sales at Volkswagen than at pure-premium rival BMW, despite his company’s superior scale.

 “Almost every cost ratio at VW Group has increased and stands at a historically high level,” said Ellinghorst, who now considers Porsche brand chief Matthias Mueller well placed to succeed Winterkorn.